 Infections are invasions of some other organism (fungus, bacteria, parasite) or viruses into places where they do not belong.
 For instance, we have normal gut bacteria that live within us without causing problems; however, when those penetrate the bowel wall and enter the bloodstream, ...Read more

 A urinary tract infection, also known as an UTI, may involve the kidney, ureter, bladder, or urethra.
 A common cause is an intestinal bacteria, E. coli.
 Common symptoms include a frequent urge to urinate, and pain or burning when urinating.
 Antibiotics are typically ...Read more

-- What do you take for urinary tract infection?
+- Can you take clindamycin for bladder infection?

-- What can you do for urinary tract infection?
+- Can you die from a urinary tract infection?

 - Can you flush out a urinary tract infection?